FilipMyOwnRepo/RepoForEverything/challenge-public-challenge/Deploy.md

 ```sh
 docker ps -a
 ```
 - Containers will be created with underlying code from path with all necessary methods (POST and GET) for allowlist and denylist.
 Used methods are enabled via Flaks deployment.
+As well, in the same folder is the file app_oop.py where code is written via Object Oriented programming in Python.
 ```sh
 /project/source/app_flask.py
 ```